jeffrey-xiao/dotinstall/README.md

 **overwrite**: If true (default), the symlinking will forcibly remove existing files, symlinks, and directories.

 **clean**: If true (default), dotinstall will remove all broken symlinks in all target directories.

+## Example
+Please see my personal dotfile [config](https://github.com/jeffrey-xiao/dotfiles/blob/master/config.yaml).

+## Contributing
+Please fork the repository and submit a PR.
+New plugins are very easy to create, by adding a new class with a `execute` command.

+Additionally, only the `apt-get` package manager is integrated into `dotinstall`.
+Feel free to add other package managers (`brew`, `pacman`).